Black/African American History in Fort Collins#

 Norman paved the way for other Black students to follow at CAC.
 In 1914, Maceo Spratlin of Denver and Ms. Helen Dobbs of Evergreen are believed to be the first Black students to enroll at the College since Norman attended in the 1890s.
 Dobbs, who enrolled in the School of Agriculture, may have been the first Black woman to attend CAC.
 Spratlin enrolled in the veterinary program, likely being the first Black student to do so in the history of the College.
 Norman, Spratlin, and Dobbs were part of what became a small but notable lineage of Black students at CAC that sought to use education to unlock better economic opportunity.
 While there, they faced racism and discrimination, including lack of available housing off-campus, discrimination from other students, and activities held by the Ku Klux Klan.
 Nevertheless, their presence among the CAC student body began a long tradition of Black students from Denver and beyond who, at least temporarily, become Fort Collins residents.

 Colorado State University as the college was later named, continued to be an attraction for young Black people to move to Fort Collins.
 However, they also still faced housing discrimination into the 1970s, especially off-campus.
 While Fort Collins never achieved the size for the Federal Housing Authority to officially “redline” the city (a process of identifying risk to lenders based on racial demographics), discrimination and segregation in housing nonetheless occurred.
 Black students frequently had difficulty finding housing off-campus.
-Two subdivisions platted in the 1940s (Circle Drive in 1945, and Slade Acres in 1948) barred non-whites other than domestic workers from owning property or living within their boundaries, even though such covenants became illegal in the state in 1948.
+Two subdivisions platted in the 1940s (Circle Drive in 1945, and Slade Acres in 1948) barred non-whites from owning or occupying property within their boundaries (although live-in domestic workers could be people of color), even though such covenants became illegal in the state in 1948.

 We Need Your Help!